itselts/adventofcode/2022/README.md

         - New coordinates on the board
         - New orientation/direction
     - Bugs galore (Are the new coordinates correct?
 Is the new direction on the new face correct?)

+## Day 24 - Blizzard Basin
+### Part 1
+- Stack based BFS.
+Finding the shortest path to get from start to end, where the obstacles are dynamic.
+- BFS >> DFS for shortest path questions (We only need to find the earliest branch that hits the end.
+BFS does earliest branches first)
+- Complex numbers to encode positions, as well as the deltas of moving.
+- Seen set is (coordinate, step).
+(The step encodes everything about the blizzard locations)
+- Create an occupied set, rather than checking if adj is in tuple([blizzards[key][0] for key in sorted(blizzards.keys())]) every iteration.
+    - Drastically improves solving time

+### Part 2
+- Go to the end, then back to the start, and back to the end.